rickshahid/SkyMedia/README.md

 The following set of functional capabilities are integrated and enabled via this Azure ASP.NET Core MVC web application:

+* Dynamic detection and adaptive streaming of your content across a wide spectrum of mobile devices and platforms

 * Self-service user account and platform service account management across Azure Storage, Azure Media Services, etc

 * Upload and process media via encoding, indexing, content protection, metadata generation, adaptive streaming, etc